Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 #### I'll use my data with cloud services or other programming languages

-Consider using a column-oriented data storage format, such as [Apache Parquet](https://parquet.apache.org/) .
+Consider using a column-oriented data storage format, such as [Apache Parquet](https://parquet.apache.org/).
 This is optimised for fast import/export and compressing the data to small sizes.
 You can read more about it on the [Jumping Rivers blog](https://www.jumpingrivers.com/blog/parquet-file-format-big-data-r/).

 **Pros:**

 * Fast import/export.
 * Small file sizes thanks to intelligent ways of compressing each column of data.
-* Open-source means there is good support for this file type in other programming languages, such as Python, Java, C++.
+* Open-source means there is good support for this file type in other programming languages, such as Python, Java, or C++.
 * Encodes basic data types correctly (e.g. character, integer, double).

 **Cons:**